bigwiv/Biopython-cn/chr14.rst

 PWM as the representation of the motif, but one should be careful with exporting instances from count-based motifs.

-Speaking of exporting, let¡¯s look at export functions.
+Speaking of exporting, letâ€™s look at export functions.
 We can export to
 fasta:

 .. code:: verbatim